-BYLC started a small project in Chattogram with an ambition to bring together youth from diverse backgrounds, engage them in active citizenship and equip them with leadership skills so that they could make a difference in their personal lives as well as in the society.
+BYLC started a small project in Chattogram with an ambition to bring together youth from diverse backgrounds, engage them in active citizenship and equip them with leadership skills so that they could make a difference in their personal lives as well as in society.
 The project eventually took a formal organizational structure in 2008.

 In the early days, BYLC was a small team of a few people and did not have an office of its own.
-Ejaj Ahmad, Founder, and President of BYLC was working out of a room of his father’s apartment.
+Ejaj Ahmad, Founder, and President of BYLC, was working out of a room in his father’s apartment.
 The next few years were extremely difficult for Mr. Ejaj and BYLC.
 “Rejection was a regular thing, Mr. Ejaj recounts his experience of early days in an interview with Future Startup.

 BYLC has come a long way from there.
 Over the past ten years, BYLC has grown as an organization as well as in the scope of its operation.
 In this story, prepared based on our multiple encounters with Mr. Ejaj, we recount the origin and early days of BYLC.
 I hope it would provide an excellent education for aspiring entrepreneurs and makers.